-Compton, Chieveley, Hermitage, Cold Ash, Woolhampton, Bradfield Southend, Aldermaston).
-The River Lambourn SAC has areas in close proximity to Newbury and Thatcham.
-1 Work has started on developing a new Local Plan for West Berkshire, although as this is still at a very early stage the potential impacts on protected sites are unknown.
-The new Local Plan will be subject to its own HRA.
-Hampshire e Country C Hampsnire Minerais ar na Waste Plan (adopted 2013) Sand and gravel deposits are clustered in Hampshire are largely in the south east corner (New Forest Area) along the northern boundary and patchy throughout the rest of the County.
+Hampshire Minerals and Waste Plan (adopted 2013)

+Sand and gravel deposits are clustered in Hampshire are largely in the south east corner (New Forest Area) along the northern boundary and patchy throughout the rest of the County.
 Of particular relevance to the West Berkshire MWLP are the deposits along the north Hampshire border around the Thames Basin Heaths SPA and with 5km of the Kennet and Lambourn Floodplain SAC.
 These mineral deposits are protected from other development.
 'Mineral Resources Areas' have been identified in the north east corner around the Thames Basin Health SPA area (6 mineral extraction sites within 500m, 3 mineral extraction sites between 500m and 2.5km).
 These same sites also form 'Landfill Potential Sites' showing they would have a more long-term use.

 It is expected that development projects in north east Hampshire will accommodate waste management facilities.

-Are the potentia I impacts o f the Plan lil kely to be significant?
+Are the potential impacts of the Plan likely to be significant?
 Alone?
 N It is recognised that there is potential for harm to the SAC from aerial pollution from both waste and mineral sites, both chemical aerial pollution and water use.
 However, no likely significant effects have been identified.
 The development will be focused downstream of the SAC, reducing the potential for harm.
-In combination with other N plans/projects?
-N While additional development is proposed for Newbury and Thatcham, however, this is not likely to impact on the SAC as it is located downstream from the SAC.
+In combination with other plans/projects?
+N While additional development is proposed for Newbury and Thatcham, this is not likely to impact on the SAC as it is located downstream from the SAC.